Rheumatoid Arthritis: A Signs and Symptoms Team Education Program

 Target Audience

-Primary care physicians, including internal medicine and family medicine practitioners, physician assistants, and nurse practitioners.
+Primary care physicians, including internal medicine and family medicine practitioners, physician assistants, advanced practice nurses, and nurse practitioners.

 Learning Objectives